-Atla Religion Database®, also know as Atla RDB®, is the premier index or articles, reviews, and essays in all fields of religion and theology, and offers significant breadth and depth of subject areas and languages covered.
+Atla Religion Database®, also known as Atla RDB®, is the premier index of articles, reviews, and essays in all fields of religion and theology, and offers significant breadth and depth of subject areas and languages covered.
 Journals are selected for inclusion according to their scholarly merit and scope.

 Atla products and partner products are made available on the EBSCOhost research interface by subscribing libraries and are not available directly through the Atla website.

 More than 2.8 million, including

 * 2,300+ journal titles in total, 1,000+ of which are currently being indexed